 But that harsh treatment might also have been the culmination of an on-going, jealous resistance that Miles had to Pop’s success in High School.
 Though only a sophomore at Antlers High School at the time, Pop was already a varsity football star , and the coach had told him he had already started working on getting my dad a full football scholarship to Oklahoma University, after graduation.
 Grandpa only had an 8th grade education and he would often proclaim, “That’s all anyone needs.”
 Banishment from the farm quashed Pop’s hope of that football scholarship — and caused my father to eschew not only football but all sports for the rest of his life.
 In my memory, with the exception of Golf in his retirement, I don’t remember Pop ever participating or even observing any sporting activity during his entire life, even TV sports.
 This lack of participation and even discussion of sports — including no father-son games of “catch” and other normal paternal sports interactions — is not only telling of his personality, but will also figure, later in this narrative, into examinations of my own psyche.

 At this point I must deal with any cognitive dissonance the reader might have as to why my father gave me the middle name Miles, given his history with his father.
-I was not named after Grandpa — rather, Pop’s first cousin, and best friend, Miles Kerr was, (by Great Uncle Clyde Kerr, Grandpa’s brother).
+I was not named after Grandpa — rather, Pop’s first cousin, and best friend, Miles Kerr, Cousin Miles was the son of Great Uncle Clyde Kerr, Grandpa’s brother).
 I was named after cousin Miles.
 Still confused?
 I don’t blame you.

+My mom was Lillian Cathryn Norris.
 My maternal roots were a mix of Grandpa Arthur Norris’s English ones and those of Grandma Bernice Grigsby’s English and German-by-way-of-Pennsylvania progenitors.
-The surname Norris, is found in the English Peerage, but since, according to my mother, he was an orphan, born and reared by an aunt in Georgia, I know of no way to connect him to that history.
+The surname Norris, is found in the English Peerage, but since, according to my mother, he was born in Georgia then orphaned and reared by an aunt, I know of no way to connect him to that history.
 I know that he learned telegraphy, during his teen-years, near the close of the 19th Century, and was able to practice that new technology as a U.S. Army soldier, sent to Cuba during the Spanish-American war.
-Of that deployment, I know only two things: Mom said he was sending code one dark night in Cuba and, stopping to peer outside his tent after hearing a rustle, he witnessed a large black jaguar silently padding through the camp.
+Of that deployment, I know only two things: Mom said he was sending code one dark night in Cuba and, after hearing a rustle, stopped to peer outside his tent.
+He saw a large black jaguar silently padding through the camp.
 The other fact, according to my mother, is that he had a Cuban girlfriend, named Lolita.
-When my mother was born he wanted to name my mom Lolita, but (of course) my grandmother would have none of it, having previously endured my grandfather’s singing the praises of Lolita — quite often, apparently.
+When my mother was born he wanted to name my mom Lolita, but (of course) my grandmother would have none of it—having previously endured my grandfather’s singing the praises of Lolita—quite often, apparently.

-If Grandma Norris’s irascibility was caused by an inferiority complex, vis a vis her siblings, I’m sure it was also highly exacerbated by Grandpa Norris’s leaving the deaconry of their Presbyterian congregation to study Geology and Evolution.
+If Grandma Norris’s irascibility was caused by an inferiority complex, vis-a-vis her siblings.
+I’m sure it was also highly exacerbated by Grandpa Norris’s leaving the deaconry of their Presbyterian congregation to study Geology and Evolution.
 I’m speculating that “the wife of a presbyter” in a church of presbyters must have been her sole remaining claim to status and social-standing.
-According to Mom, he made it worse writing letters to The Birmingham News, complaining about his former church’s old-fashioned reaction to his becoming a self-taught evolutionist and budding atheist.
+According to Mom, he made it worse, by writing letters to The Birmingham News, complaining about his former church’s old-fashioned reaction to his becoming a self-taught evolutionist and budding atheist.
 “I wish Daddy hadn’t done that,” she once told me.